stratum-mining/stratum/utils/message-generator/README.md

 ### common_messages

-`common_messages` is an array of messages (defined below) belonging to the common (sub)protocol.
+`common_messages` is an array of messages (defined below) belonging to the common (sub)protocol, where the common subprotocol is composed by: `SetupConnection` and `SetupConnectionSuccees` and `SetupConnectionError`.
 This field is optional.
-Where the common subprotocol is composed by: `SetupConnection` and `SetupConnectionSuccees` and `SetupConnectionError`.

 ### mining_messages